 Transient ischemic attack (TIA) is a temporary condition that will resolve without specific treatment.
-However, it is important that anyone that is suspected to have experienced a TIA receives medical care as soon as possible to confirm diagnosis and reduce the risk of a subsequent attack or more serious stroke in the future.
+However, it is important that anyone who is suspected to have experienced a TIA receives medical care as soon as possible to confirm the diagnosis and reduce the risk of a subsequent attack or more serious stroke in the future.

 TIA can be considered as a warning sign that an individual is at a higher risk of having a stroke and should, therefore, be followed by adequate medical management to lower this risk.

-Similarly, if blood test results indicated raised levels of cholesterol, statins are usually prescribed to prevent the formation of atherosclerotic plaques and resulting blood clots.
+Similarly, if blood test results indicate raised levels of cholesterol, statins are usually prescribed to prevent the formation of atherosclerotic plaques and resulting blood clots.
 These medications work by blocking an enzyme that is required to produce cholesterol in the liver.

 If any other underlying conditions are noted upon physical examination, such as diabetes, appropriate treatment should be prescribed to manage these and the associated risk of stroke or subsequent TIA.